Dianne Saxe

-Dianne Saxe is a Canadian lawyer and politician who was elected to represent Ward 11 University—Rosedale on Toronto City Council following the 2022 municipal election.
+Dianne Saxe, née Shulman (born November 27, 1952), is a Canadian lawyer and politician who was elected to represent Ward 11 University—Rosedale on Toronto City Council following the 2022 municipal election.
 Before entering politics, Saxe practised environmental law and served as the last environmental commissioner of Ontario from 2015 to 2019.
 She was deputy leader of the Green Party of Ontario (GPO) from 2020 to 2022.

 Legal career

 Education

-Saxe studied law at Osgoode Hall Law School, earning an Bachelor of Laws (L.L.B.) in 1974.
+Saxe studied law at Osgoode Hall Law School, earning a Bachelor of Laws (L.L.B.) in 1974.
 She was called to the bar in 1976 and earned a Ph.D. in law from Osgoode in 1991.

 Career

 Prior to entering the government sector, Saxe worked in private practice with two major law firms and then ran an environmental law boutique firm for 25 years.
 Her early career focused on the intersection of environmental law and corporate liability, while her more recent practice has centred on climate change and related law.
 She has published widely on environmental issues.
 From 1975 to 1989, Saxe practiced law with the Government of Ontario.

 In 1991, Saxe moved into private practice.
 She represented the Association of Municipalities of Ontario (AMO) in their successful $115 million claim against Stewardship Ontario for the cost of Ontario's Blue Box program in 2014.